Understanding the British Water Industry

 - Promote economy and efficiency in the water sector.

-The regulators also aim to encourage best practices within the industry asking all participants to be transparent, accountable, proportionate, consistent and targeted.
+- The regulators also aim to encourage best practices within the industry, asking all participants to be transparent, accountable, proportionate, consistent and targeted.

-The water wholesalers have regionally appointed Companies that own and operate pipes, mains and, treatment works across the UK for the British water industry.
+The water wholesalers have regionally appointed companies that own and operate pipes, mains and, treatment works across the UK for the British water industry.

 The Water Quality Inspectors

-For businesses and other organisations, supply can be provided by any Company holding a water supply license.
+For businesses and other organisations, supply can be provided by any company holding a water supply license.
 There are currently 20 such suppliers operating across Britain.